Emeritus Richard Laurence Broome

 Area of study

 Professor Richard Broome lectured at La Trobe 1977-1981 before becoming a commissioned historian, writing Arriving (1984) and Coburg Between Two Creeks (1987).
 He returned to La Trobe in 1987, being appointed Associate Professor in 1992.
-He served on the History Institute of Victoria for ten years, being President 1995-1996; was journal editor for the Victorian Historical Journal for two years; consultant to the Royal Commission into Aboriginal Deaths in Custody (1991); authored brochures for the Aboriginal and Torres Strait Islander Commission, and for Year 12 students in partnership with the History Teachers’ Association of Victoria.
+He served on the History Institute of Victoria for ten years, being President 1995-1996; was review editor for the Victorian Historical Journal for two years; consultant to the Royal Commission into Aboriginal Deaths in Custody (1991); authored brochures for the Aboriginal and Torres Strait Islander Commission, and for Year 12 students in partnership with the History Teachers’ Association of Victoria.
 He was appointed Fellow of the Academy of the Humanities in 2006.
 He co-edited the ranked journal Australian Historical Studies from 2010-12.
 Professor Broome recently received a La Trobe University Citations for Outstanding Contribution to Student Learning in 2010.
 Professor Broome was also awarded an Australian Teaching and Learning Council award in 2010 for 'outstanding contributions to student learning'.

 Prizes include: Coburg: Between Two Creeks (1987).
 Winner, Fellowship of Australian Writers Local History Prize (1987).
 Aboriginal Victorians: A History since 1800 (2005).
 Short listed, HREOC non-fiction prize (2005).
 Short listed, Victorian Premier’s Nettie Palmer non-fiction prize (2006).
 Winner, NSW Premier’s Australian history prize (2006).
 Winner, Victorian Community History Awards (2007) for the section 'Print publications'.